 Figure 1-2 is an outline drawing of the Load Sharing Module.
-Install the unit as close as practical to the electronic engine control, but not on the engine itself.
+Install the unit near the electronic engine control.
 It may be installed in any position.

-To maintain compliance with CE and UKCA marking requirements, the European Union Low Voltage Directive requires that the Load Sharing Module (LSM) be mounted in an IP43 enclosure as defined in EN60529.
+To maintain compliance with CE marking requirements, the European Union Low Voltage Directive requires that the Load Sharing Module (LSM) be mounted in an IP43 enclosure as defined in EN60529.
 Access to the Load Sharing Module must be restricted to qualified personnel.